The Promise, Chapter Six Background Chatter by D.X. Machina

 When it was founded, the Senate Club was free for all members, until a few two-hundred-thousand-credit meals showed up on the public’s dime.
 Since then, Senate members have received a voucher any day they were in Tuaut, one that paid for up to four meals, but not, say, sixteen bottles of the finest kapavi.

 “Why don’t we have a club?”
 Ammer asked.
 He was in the Senate Club on the same waiver that allowed the Floor Leader in for the day, and only for the day.
 He’d not been in it before – even several years ago, when Pryvani had offered to sneak him in, he’d demurred.
-As a proud staffer, and now member, of the House, he was too proud to go in without a personal invite.
+As a staffer, and now member, of the House, he was too proud to go in without a personal invite.

 “You know us,” Loona said.
 “The House of the People.
 Besides, we used to, back in the ninth century.
 Apparently our drinking scandal was worse than the Kapskrasi Barrel Scandal of 1692.”